IBM/Ansible-OpenShift-Provisioning/README.md

     * Once you fill out all the required configuration settings, press "b" to begin installation.
     * Once you see "bastion login", come back to the terminal to continue your run by pressing "ctrl+c" and then "c".
 If there was a problem and you need to stop the playbook, press "ctrl+c" and then "a".
-    * Note: we plan to automate the installation configuration in the future.
 * **Step 7: Starting Up Bootstrap and Control Nodes**
     * The playbook will continue to run, preparing the bootstrap and control nodes.
     * To monitor the nodes as they come up, watch them on the cockpit at: "https://your-KVM-host-IP-address-here:9090"